-Preparations for our first temporary exhibition are well under way and we caught up with the exhibition officer Emma, who went behind the scenes of the shooting of ‘The Journey of a Letter’.
+Preparations for our first exhibition are well under way and we caught up with exhibition officer Emma, who went behind the scenes of the film shooting.

 Have you ever wondered how that letter, bill or birthday card makes its way to your letterbox?
 Some of us might recognise the postman or woman who pops it through your door but before this, every letter has actually made its way through a series of different machines and people.

 The Postal Museum has been working with a film company called Chocolate Films and six young people to create a film showing this journey of a letter and how important it is in keeping us in touch, even in today’s increasingly digital world.
 The final film will be shown in the new Postal Museum galleries opening mid-2017.

 Last week we carried out the bulk of the filming in Mount Pleasant, one of the largest mail centres in the country, which sorts thousands of letters and parcels each day.

 One of the main aims of the project is to provide the six young people – Reece, Niall, Antwon, Shannon, John and James – with film making and editing skills.
 Before the shoot days there were three training sessions where the participants could become familiar with the different pieces of equipment.
 Then they got to try these out for themselves on the shoot.